Austropuccinia

-Austropuccinia psidii, commonly known as myrtle rust, guava rust, or ʻōhiʻa rust; is a rust (a type of plant pathogen) native to South America that affects plants in the family Myrtaceae.
+Austropuccinia is a monotypic genus of rust (a type of plant pathogen) native to South America with the only species Austropuccinia psidii, commonly known as myrtle rust, guava rust, or ʻōhiʻa rust.
+It affects plants in the family Myrtaceae.
 It is a member of the fungal complex called the guava rust (Puccinia psidii) group.
 The spores have a distinctive yellow to orange colour, occasionally encircled by a purple ring.
 They are found on lesions on new growth including shoots, leaves, buds and fruits.
 Leaves become twisted and may die.
 Infections in highly susceptible species may result in the death of the host plant.

 As of late 2013, it is infecting around 179 species in New South Wales and Queensland, from 41 genera (around 46% of genera in the Myrtaceae) in Australia.

 Importance

-Austropuccinia psidii, a myrtle rust or a rust fungus, has a large host range for infection making it difficult for disease control and prevention, but it has been seen to have biological uses for it.
+Austropuccinia psidii, a myrtle rust or a rust fungus, has a large host range for infection, making disease control and prevention difficult.
+However, it has been seen to have biological uses.
 In Florida, the pathogen has been considered as a biological control agent for the invasive Australian plant, Melaleuca quinquenervia.
-Melaleuca quinquenervia is a weed tree that have invaded south Florida and if left unchecked, it will cause of the most serious threats to the integrity native ecosystem, turning marshes in the Everglades into a swamp.
-Thus, with Autropuccinia psidii, the disease has to ability to disperse inoculum rapidly with the ability to attack healthy tissues, causing substantial levels of damage to their hosts.
-Thus, creating pustules and evenly death of the invasive species.
+Melaleuca quinquenervia is a weed tree that has invaded south Florida.
+If left unchecked, it will cause of the most serious threats to the integrity of the native ecosystem, turning marshes in the Everglades into swamps.
+With Autropuccinia psidii, the disease has the ability to disperse inoculum rapidly and attack healthy tissues, causing substantial damage to their hosts.
+This creates pustules and eventually leads to the death of the invasive species.

 Austropuccinia psidii can rapidly spread globally and can impact commercially and ecologically important species of Myrtaeceae such as Archirhodomyrtus beckleri, Decaspermum humile, Gossia hillii and Rhodamnia maideniana, that are extremely important in Australia affecting their native forest ecosystems and causing extinctions.
 Austropuccinia psidii has also been found to also be an invasive species that infects young growing tissues of plants.
 It infects developed leaves, floral bud, fruits and Coppice.
 This fungus is a serious problem because of its ability to spread rapidly from its production of a large number of small spores that can be easily dispersed over long distances by wind.
 These spores can also be dispersed by vectors that include animals such as birds, bats, possums, and insects that have been in contact with the rust spores.
 Austropuccinia psidii has a potential to cause damage to natural ecosystems.
 In Australia, many ecosystems are dominated by Eucalyptus which is also the dominant tree in most of Hawaii's forests.
 Infection from Autropuccinia psidii results in significant changes to the structure, composition, and the function of forests trees on a landscape level.
 Thus, it greatly impacts biodiversity of other flora and fauna in these ecosystems.